 In 2012, we launched an Anti-Hazing Campaign designed to eradicate hazing and protect Sigma’s heritage.
 Our goal was to develop initiatives that focus on educating and empowering our Brotherhood to serve as agents of change in the battle against hazing.
 Our campaign was introduced via a partnership with the National Action Network at the National Press Club in Washington, D.C.
-As part of the campaign, we developed supporting documents (along with a video), held a town hall meeting on the subject, facilitated workshops and encouraged chapters to participate in the National Anti-Hazing Awareness Day held on September 6, 2012; last year the campaign was three weeks.
-August 25-September 13, 2014.
+As part of the campaign, we developed supporting documents with a video, held a town hall meeting on the subject, facilitated workshops and encouraged chapters to participate in the National Anti-Hazing Awareness Day held on September 6, 2012; the campaign is now four weeks.

-For the 2015 Spring semester, we are introducing our National Anti-Hazing Awareness Campaign (January 18-February 28).
-During this timeframe, if your chapter didn’t execute during the Fall of 2014, all collegiate and alumni chapters are to host a collaborative Anti-Hazing awareness workshop for its members.
+During this timeframe, all collegiate and alumni chapters are to host a collaborative Anti-Hazing awareness workshop for its members.
 The expectation is that the collegiate Chapter President and the Chapter Advisor will facilitate the training with the Alumni Chapter President and the Alumni Intake Chairman serving as facilitators as well.

-We recognize the challenges the start of the Spring can bring as many chapters are resuming their activities for the first time since the holidays.
-To assist in executing the Anti-Hazing Campaign within your chapter with ease, we have placed all resources that are needed on the Fraternity’s website…here is a description of the materials that are available:
+We recognize the challenges that many chapters may face when planning their schedule of activities.
+To assist in executing the Anti-Hazing Campaign within your chapter with ease, we have placed all resources that are needed below…here is a description of the materials that are available:

-- • The GENERAL BOARD HAS MANDATED that all chapters must conduct an Anti-Hazing Awareness Workshop prior to your Regional Director approving MIP for your chapter; the Anti-Hazing Workshop must take place between 1/18-2/28.
-If your chapter didn’t do this workshop in the Fall, your Chapter must do this workshop during the Spring.
+- The GENERAL BOARD HAS MANDATED that all chapters must conduct an Anti-Hazing Awareness Workshop prior to your Regional Director approving MIP for your chapter.
 If you have any question on this mandate, please contact your Regional Director.

 Tips to assist in making the coordination “easy to execute”: